Best Cordless String Trimmer of 2021

 Best on a Tight Budget

-We did find that this tool can get a little bogged down and tangled up when cutting through exceptionally dense patches of weeds or plants with tougher stems.
-This trimmer also has one of the larger guards, which can get in the way when making detailed cuts — though it is quite effective at stopping plant or weed debris from getting thrown back at you.
-All in all, this is one of our favorite trimmers to recommend if you are shopping on a budget and don't have a bunch of heavy-duty weed-eating to do.
+Unfortunately, this trimmer did get a little overwhelmed when working through very thick weed patches or tough-stemmed plants.
+It also has one of the larger guards, which can get in the way when making detailed cuts — though it is quite effective at stopping plant and weed debris from getting thrown back at you.
+Ultimately, if you don't need a serious beast of a weed-eater, this is one of our favorite budget options for a cordless trimmer.

 Read Review: BLACK+DECKER LST136